shit-journal/shit-journal.github.io/README.md

 Through openness, curiosity, and intellectual honesty, the journal seeks to foster a scientific culture in which both progress and productive failure contribute to collective advancement.

+*The official journal website is currently under construction.
+For submissions, please package the editable source files of your manuscript and send them to:* **shit_journal@163.com**

 ---

 # 《创新科技的科学视野》国际期刊